-It’s still a little hot in Memphis, but the Honeycomb Mesh T crochet top is perfect for those hot summer days.
+It’s still a little hot in Memphis, but the Honeycomb Mesh Tee crochet crop-top pattern is perfect for those hot summer days.
 I’ve been wearing this top all summer.
 For this free crochet pattern, I used Lion Brand 24/7 cotton.
-This is perhaps the easiest crochet crop top pattern you’ll come across this year.
+This is perhaps the easiest crochet crop-top pattern you’ll come across this year.

 I used 24/7 cotton because of the lovely colors and awesome durability (sweat, to be exact).
 The yarn is cool and breathable and has a great stretch to it.
 Another positive is it is completely machine washable.

 Thanks to everyone who has tagged or sent me photos of the finished top!
 I LOVE these!